adbecker/tsiR/README.md

 plotdata(LondonMeas)
 ```

 The default settings for *runtsir* (and all functions) can be accessed through *runtsir* in the R console.
 Based on measles, everything is written in modulo two weeks, however this can be changed by setting *IP=* to the number of weeks between each time step.
 The minimal necessary input for a biweekly data set is thus simply *data = *.
-Here we run a simple example using the default options: cumulative cases on the x axis, a Gaussian regression (default) between cumulative cases and births, estimating both $$\bar{S}$$ and $$\alpha$$, estimating a 26 (52/IP) point contact parameter, and we run the forward simulation completely forward.
+Here we run a simple example using the default options: cumulative cases on the x axis, a Gaussian regression (default) between cumulative cases and births, estimating both $\bar{S}$ and $\alpha$, estimating a 26 (52/IP) point contact parameter, and we run the forward simulation completely forward.
 We specify the option to draw the next time step from a negative binomial distribution as well as specifying a Poisson link function in the GLM.
 Additionally, we specify to do 100 simulations.

 ```sh
 basictsir <- runtsir(LondonMeas,method='negbin',